AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/interface.md

 A <ItemLink id="storage_bus" /> on an unconfigured interface will present the entirety of the [network storage](../ae2-mechanics/import-export-storage.md) of its network to the storage bus' network, as if the interface's network was one big chest the storage bus was placed on.
+Setting an item to be stocked in the interface's filter slots disables this.

 ![Storage Bus On Interface](../assets/assemblies/interface_storage.png)